ThomasHepworth/PersonalDevTools/blog/src/data/blog/books/white_nights.md

   </figcaption>
 </figure>

-It's easy to read this as a simple unrequited love ending.
+It is easy to read this as a simple unrequited love ending.
 But Dostoyevsky is doing something more unsettling.
-He shows how the narrator's inner world briefly becomes **more real than reality**, and then reality reasserts itself with indifference.
+He shows how the narrator's inner world briefly becomes more real than reality, and then reality reasserts itself with indifference.

-The heartbreak, then, isn't only "she chose someone else".
-It's also, **the colour drains from the dreamers world again.**
+The heartbreak, then, is not only "she chose someone else".
+It is also that the colour drains from the dreamer's world again.

 ---

 ## The time jump: what fleeting joy does to the rest of your life

-The final chapter's small leap forward in time (and mood) matters because it captures a recognisable psychological after-effect: when you've touched something intensely meaningful (even briefly) ordinary life can feel like a faded copy of itself.
+The final chapter's small leap forward in time (and mood) matters because it captures a recognisable after-effect.
+When you have touched something intensely meaningful, even briefly, ordinary life can feel like a faded copy of itself.

-This is where *White Nights* turns philosophical.
+This is where *White Nights* turns explicitly philosophical.
 The narrator tries to make meaning from what happened, and lands on a kind of gratitude:

 <figure class="pull-quote">
   <blockquote>